 We provide bespoke programmes for primary aged children.
-Generally, tutoring lessons will only cover 1 curricular area, though it is possible for us to cover more than one in the session.
-We are asked most often to cover maths and literacy.
-However, as teachers. we have been trained in every subject within the primary curriculum and are confident in doing so.
+These can be delivered online or face to face.
+Generally, tutoring lessons will only cover 1 or 2 curricular area, though it is possible for us to cover more than one in the session.
+As we have all been teachers for a number of years we are confident in teaching all areas of the curriculum.
+We also work to develop children’s confidence and growth mindsets.

-Lessons can take place within your home or our learning hub within Bathgate.
+Lessons can take place within your home, at our learning hub in Bathgate or online.

 Lessons are generally weekly and at the same time.
 They will always be an hour long, except in exceptional circumstances.
 This allows for 55 minutes teaching time and 5 minutes of feedback to the adult.
 Some younger children may not be able to focus for a full hour and we will therefore suggest two half hour sessions a week.
 We can be more flexible with regards to home schooled children, just discuss your needs with us.

-Within the first lesson we will assess the child.
-We will keep this light hearted and fun though it is essential for our understanding where any conceptual difficulties may be impeding progress.
+Within the first lesson we will gently assess the child.
+This starts with a conversation with the child and parent.
+We then complete some activities to assess.
+We keep this light hearted and fun.
+It is essential for our understanding of where any conceptual difficulties may be impeding progress.
 During this session we also work towards building a relationship with the child as this leads to them being more confident in asking questions.
 We help them realise that a tutor is different from a teacher and not only because they call us by my first names!

 The 1 to 1 format allows us the flexibility to cover any misunderstandings in your child’s learning but also means we can adapt sessions to meet any difficulties they may be facing at school that day or week.
 We can cover a lot of work and different concepts which helps them make rapid progress whilst allowing time to revisit previously taught areas.